 Germans and Apples

 Then there's "Himmel und Erde," or "Himmel un Ääd" in some Rhineland dialects, which means "Heaven and Earth."
 The dish is simply mashed potatoes and apples; that is, the (lightly cooked) apples are mashed in with the potatoes.
-The name idea is, the apples represent the "heaven," as they come from a tree, and the "earth" is represented by the potatoes, which have to be dug out of the ground.
+The name idea is, the apples represent the "heaven or sky," as they come from a tree, and the "earth" is represented by the potatoes, which have to be dug out of the ground.
 There are variations on this dish, depending upon the area, and some Germans use pears instead of apples.
 In the south, in Bavaria and Austria, I've seen recipes simply calling it "Puree of Apples and Potatoes."
 Germans often serve it with blood sausage (Blutwurst), Bratwurst, or liverwurst (Leberwurst).
-To give it some texture, I often don't completely mash the apples up, or I add the store bought chunky apple sauce from a jar after the potatoes are mashed.
+To give it some texture, I often don't completely mash the apples up, or if I don't have fresh apples, I add the store bought chunky apple sauce from a jar after the potatoes are mashed.
 Now if you think potatoes and apples don't go together, see the next listing.

-Speaking of potatoes, potato pancakes are common in German areas, and they are usually accompanied by apple sauce, which is not uncommon is the U.S. See, you've probably had potatoes and apples before.
+Speaking of potatoes, potato pancakes are common in German areas, and they are usually accompanied by apple sauce, which is pretty common in the U.S. too.
+See, you've probably had potatoes and apples before.
 The standard German word for potato pancakes is "Kartoffelpfannkuchen," but there are a number of dialect terms and recipe variations like, "Reibekuchen," "Döbbekuchen," "Döbbekooche," "Dibbekoche," "Dippedotz," "Reiberdatschi," "Rievekooche," "Grumbeer Pannekuche," and others.
 Some Germans believe the potatoes should be freshly grated, while others use potatoes first boiled in their skins.
 Besides the potatoes, there is some onion added (either grated or finely chopped), as well as some flour and salt.
 To this base recipe some regions add chopped bacon, or even whole strips of bacon are placed on top and the dish is finished in the oven.
-Lard was commonly used for frying in the past, but oil is now more common.
+In the past, lard was commonly used for frying, but nowadays oil is more common.

 Swiss Germans make a fried apple dish (Apfel Bröisi), which is thin bread slices fried in butter and sugar, then apple slices are added and fried further until the apples are soft.
 The dish is topped with fresh dabs of butter, sugar and cinnamon.